TheFoxyHu3/Vijoy-for-LOVE/README.md

 <div id="md-fix"/>

 ### *`"fixed"`*
-Like others virtual joystick, this mode set and put the vjoy in the position and when touch, don't change position.
+Like others virtual joystick, this mode set and put the Vijoy in the position and when touch, don't change position.

 <div id="md-free"/>